-Each document in your searchable set is categorized based on the closest example document.
+Each document in your data source is categorized based on the closest example document.

 - QC round - Sample a group of documents categorized by the system by creating a QC round, and then have reviewers review and code this sample set of documents to quality control (QC) the system.